polyrainbow/neno/README.md

 and displays them with your note.
 The NENO server supports
 * HTTPS and SSL certificates for secure connections
-* as many users/databases as you like
+* as many users and graphs as you like
 * two-factor authentication with password and token

 [How to setup a NENO server](./docs/SettingUpNENOServer.md)